Tony Jordan (American football)

-Anthony T. Jordan (born May 8, 1965) is an American former professional football running back who played two seasons with the Phoenix Cardinals of the National Football League (NFL).
-He was selected by the Cardinals in the fifth round of the 1988 NFL draft after playing college football at Kansas State University.
+Anthony T. Jordan (born May 8, 1965) is an American former professional football player who was a running back for two seasons with the Phoenix Cardinals of the National Football League (NFL).
+He was selected by the Cardinals in the fifth round of the 1988 NFL draft after playing college football for the Kansas State Wildcats.

 Early life and college

 Anthony T. Jordan was born on May 8, 1965, in Rochester, New York.
 He attended East High School in Rochester.

 Jordan was a four-year letterman for the Kansas State Wildcats of Kansas State University from 1984 to 1987.
 He rushed 36 times for 131 yards and one touchdown as a freshman in 1984 while also catching two passes for seven yards.
 In 1985, he recorded 20 carries for 32 yards and one touchdown, and six receptions for 39 yards.
 In 1986, Jordan totaled 202 rushing attempts for 738 yards and six touchdowns, and 15 catches for 196 yards and one touchdown.
 He led the Big Eight Conference in yards from scrimmage during the 1986 season with 934 yards, earning United Press International second-team All-Big Eight honors.
 He rushed 169 times for 692 yards and one touchdown his senior year in 1987 while catching 23 passes for 136 yards and one touchdown.